 - Remove the ham from the wok.

-- Next, add another tablespoon of sesame oil to the pan, and once the oil is hot add the onions and garlic to the wok.
-Cook the garlic and onions for about 3 to 4 minutes or until the onions are translucent in color (this is when the onions are fully cooked and look clear in color).
-Remove the vegetables from the pan.
+- Next, add another tablespoon of sesame oil to the pan, and once the oil is hot add the onions, garlic, and vegetables to the wok.
+Cook the garlic for about 3 to 4 minutes or until the onions are translucent in color and the vegetables have softened.

-- Add about two tablespoons of sesame oil, the rice, soy sauce, fish sauce, ginger, and garlic powder to the wok.
-Stir the ingredients.
+- Add the rice, soy sauce, fish sauce, ginger, and garlic powder to the wok.
+Stir the ingredients until combined.

 - Cook the rice mixture on medium high heat for about 5 to 7 minutes or until the rice is a nice golden brown.

-- After cooking the rice, add the ham, eggs, and green onions to the rice.
-Stir the rice mixture.
+- After cooking the rice, add the ham, and eggs to the rice.
+Stir the rice mixture until combined.

 Notes